- Home

-If you’re new to investing, it can feel scary, and while interest rates on cash accounts have held relatively steady over recent months, investing can be a good way to grow your money over the long term.
+If you’re new to investing, it can feel scary, and while interest rates on cash accounts are currently competitive, investing can be a good way to grow your money over the long term.

 As a general rule of thumb, you’ll need a timeframe of five years or longer to make investing in the stock market worthwhile, and you must be comfortable with the risks involved.
 Investments can fall as well as rise in value, and there’s a chance you could get back less than you put in.